rfmoz/tuptime/misc/rpm/rpm-readme.txt

     Older releases of Fedora, Redhat 7, CentOS 7, install from EPEL: yum -y install rpmdevtools wget python3-rpm-macros python-srpm-macros

 2.- Change to any unprivileged user and create the package.
-Not build packages using root.
+Dont build packages using root.

     cd ~
     rpmdev-setuptree